 One Singaporean website is doing exactly this.
 CoAssets.com collected over SG$3,000,000 from over 1,300 users during their first six months of operation.
 Individuals are able to invest in real estate developments located in Malaysia, Thailand, Philippines, Australia and China.

-While property crowdfunding is still in its infancy, there are several different reasons why it could become the next big thing in the Asia real estate market.
-If one really thinks about it, co-ownership of properties has already been done for decades worldwide.
-The only difference is that by using the internet as a distribution channel, the process is made less bureaucratic and expensive by eliminating fees, numerous middlemen and complexity.
+If you think about it, co-ownership of properties is already widespread.
+It’s been this way for decades worldwide.
+Timeshares and real estate investment trusts are great examples.
+The only difference is that by using the internet as a distribution channel, co-ownership is less bureaucratic by eliminating fees, middlemen, and complexity.
 Crowdfunding is merely an evolution of what already is.

-Smaller developers will benefit from crowdfunding’s rise as well.
-Banks are generally hesitant to loan property developers amounts between SG$1 million and SG$10 million because of their fees not being worth the additional paperwork.
-SMEs would be given an alternative to bank financing.
+Smaller developers will benefit from property crowdfunding’s rise too.
+Banks are hesitant to loan property developers amounts between SG$1 million and SG$10 million.
+The small fees just aren’t worth the additional paperwork.
+SMEs would have an alternative to bank financing.

-Crowdfunding will also make the property market more accessible for investors by giving them an ability to purchase part of an apartment, office building or retail store: types of property that typically have higher rental yields than a residential unit, but are prohibitively expensive to most individuals.
+Crowdfunding will also make the property market more accessible for investors.
+They’ll be able to buy part of an apartment, office building, or retail store.
+These types of properties usually have higher rental yields than residential units, but are too expensive for most.

 - Vietnam Stocks To Reach a Seven Year High - 22/01/2015